Camps Designed for Children

 Camp staff must receive a written notice in advance from the parent/guardian of the intent to arrive late or leave early.
 This courtesy allows staff to best plan a camper’s day and activities.
 Based on arrival time or departure time, drop-off or pick-up at an alternate location may be necessary.
 For last-minute or emergency schedule changes, call the SRC Welcome Desk at 419.372.2000.

 Morning and mid-afternoon snacks are provided by Recreation and Wellness.
 Water is available to every participant throughout activities.
 Children with special dietary needs provide their own snacks.
+All food restrictions must be noted on the Medical History Form at the time of registration.
 Participants must bring daily, well-balanced lunches.
 Refrigeration space is limited and microwaves are not available.

 All camper special requests must be documented in writing by a parent and must be submitted to the Camp Director.